cookieung/PlantUMLTranslator/README.md

 How to use it:
 ```
-At this time, the program has just been developing so run file PlantReader.java in Controller Package.
-And I will upload the jar file when it completes.
+At this time, the program has just been developing so run file src/Controller/PlantReader.java or dist/PlantUMLTranstalor.jar

 1.Browse your state diagrams and your sequence diagrams that are in the format of Plant UML file, then click read every file.
 All of the source code will be show in the left box.
 2.Click convert to CSP button if you browse it complete.
 Then, the right box will show the result in the CSP format.